Finding the Payoff from Happier, Healthier Employees

 This article originally appeared in the Wisconsin SHRM e-Blast in March 2018.
 Revised and reprinted with permission.

-Learn more about Employee Wellness
+Learn more about the Wellness Payoff and Successful Programs

 Dr. Kambitsi received her bachelor’s in international studies and her master’s and doctorate degrees in economic geography at The Ohio State University.
 She speaks Greek fluently as well as four other languages (Spanish, French, Romanian and Russian).